aetricy/motion_sensor_discord/README.md

 - Sensor TRIG pin -> NodeMCU D1 (GPIO 5) pin.
 - Sensor ECHO pin -> NodeMCU D2 (GPIO 4) pin.

-For more details and a connection diagram, refer to the [connections.md](./connections.md) file.

 ## Setup

 1. Program the NodeMCU using a suitable Arduino IDE or NodeMCU programming software.
 You can use `client/nodemcu/nodemcu.ino` to upload the code.